 3.0 Units.
 3 lecture hrs/wk.
-Prerequisite: ENGL 98 or 98SL or English Placement Test or equivalent.
+Prerequisite: ENGL 120 or 120SL or 120AC or English Placement Test or equivalent.

 Students examine representative American writers from the Civil War to the present, with emphasis shared between the canonized "major" authors and works from Hispanic and African-American authors.
-Lectures, discussions and media presentations relate the literature to the developing social and philosophical attitudes that characterize American civilization.
+Lectures, discussions and media presentations relate the literature to the developing social and philosophical attitudes that characterize American society.
 (CSU/UC) AA/AS Area C, CSU Area C-2, IGETC Area 3B

-ENGL 222: Survey of English Literature
+ENGL 222: Survey of English Literature I

 3.0 Units.
 3 lecture hrs/wk.
-Prerequisite: ENGL 98 or 98SL or English Placement Test or equivalent.
+Prerequisite: ENGL 120 or 120SL or English Placement Test or equivalent.

-This survey covers major texts in English literature, from its beginnings in the Anglo-Saxon period, with Beowulf, through the development of modern English in the mid-seventeenth century, with Milton's Paradise Lost.
+This survey covers major texts in English literature, from its Anglo-Saxon beginnings through the initial stages of modern English in the mid-17th century and into the 18th century Age of Enlightenment, including texts such as Beowulf, Milton's Paradise Lost, and Swift's Gulliver's Travels.
 Lectures provide historical and cultural contexts and critical methods for analysis of the texts in class discussions.
 (CSU/UC) AA/AS Area C, CSU Area C-2, IGETC Area 3B